-Named after the musical term for the measurement of time by an instrument, Metronomy is the dance-meets-rock project of London-based multi-instrumentalist and producer Joseph Mount.
-The initial live incarnation of Metronomy also included keyboardist/saxophonist Oscar Cash and keyboardist/bassist Gabriel Stebbing.
+Beginning as a scrappy, lo-fi side project and growing into one of the more creative acts mixing rock and electronic music, Metronomy is the project of London-based multi-instrumentalist and producer Joseph Mount.
+Named after the musical term for the measurement of time by an instrument, Mount started Metronomy in 1999 as a side project to the other bands he played with, using an old computer that his father gave him to record songs.
+Metronomy's first full-band lineup also included keyboardist/saxophonist Oscar Cash and keyboardist/bassist Gabriel Stebbing.
 Prior to Metronomy, Mount and Stebbing played together in bands such as the Upsides, a pop group the pair described as "the original Busted," and the Customers, with whom they played in university.

-In 2006, Metronomy signed to Because Music; the following year, "Radio Ladio" became their first and only release on its Need Now Future imprint.
-The label also issued 2008's Nights Out, which introduced their eclectic sound to a wider audience thanks to singles such as Radio Ladio, Heartbreaker and My Heart Rate Rapid.
+In 2006, Metronomy signed to Because Music; the following year, the single Radio Ladio became their first and only release on its Need Now Future imprint.
+The label also issued 2008's Nights Out, which introduced their eclectic sound to a wider audience thanks to singles such as Heartbreaker and My Heart Rate Rapid.
 In 2009, Stebbing left Metronomy to focus on his other project, Your Twenties.
 Bassist Gbenga Adelekan and former Lightspeed Champion drummer Anna Prior joined the fold for 2011's The English Riviera, which boasted a sleeker sound than the band's previous work.
-It was their most significant success to date, reaching number 28 on the U.K. charts, selling more than 60,000 copies, and earning them a Mercury Prize nomination.
+It was their most commercially successful album to date, reaching number 28 on the U.K. charts, selling more than 60,000 copies, and earning them a Mercury Prize nomination.
 The album's popularity led to a sold-out show at Royal Albert Hall as well as comprehensive tours of both Europe and North America.